kfletcher88/VCFvariance/README.md

        -d Deviation from defined coverage allowed (default 0.4).
                 Increase deviation from coverage to increase number of SNPs surveyed.

-       -B Print the allele balance bar chart for the input VCF.
+       -B Print the allele balance histograms for the input VCF.
                 Recommened only when coverage exceeds 50x
 ```